yashrajnayak/connecticut/README.md

 ### Using the App

+#### Analyze Mode

 1. Visit the [Connecticut app](https://yashrajnayak.github.io/connecticut/)
+2. Make sure "Analyze Connections" tab is selected
-2. Enter GitHub usernames (one per line) in the textarea
+3. Enter GitHub usernames (one per line) in the textarea
-3. Paste your GitHub Personal Access Token
+4. Paste your GitHub Personal Access Token
-4. Click "Analyze Connections"
+5. Click "Analyze Connections"
-5. View the results in the interactive table
+6. View the results in the interactive table
-6. Use "Copy Results" to share the analysis
+7. Use "Copy Results" to share the analysis
-7. Use "Take Snapshot" to save the current state for comparison in [Connecticut Plus](https://yashrajnayak.github.io/connecticut-plus/)
+8. Use "Take Snapshot" to save the current state for comparison

+#### Compare Mode

+1. Switch to the "Compare Snapshots" tab
+2. Paste the earlier snapshot data into the "Snapshot 1" textarea
+3. Paste the later snapshot data into the "Snapshot 2" textarea
+4. Click the "Compare Snapshots" button to see the results
+5. View a table of users sorted by number of new connections, showing before and after counts

 ### Rate Limiting